Gallery

 Discover the best of Melbourne’s food scene on this fun, small group walking tour!

 This small group walking tour lets you experience the best of what Melbourne offers.
-Relax with a coffee at one of Melbourne’s best cafes, eat authentic Chinese dumplings, sneak in a sweet treat and finish it off with a drink on a rooftop bar with a view.
+Relax with a coffee at one of Melbourne’s best cafes, eat authentic Chinese dumplings, sneak in a sweet treat, and finish it off with a drink in a laneway bar with the locals.

-As you explore Melbourne’s laneways you’ll learn about the city’s fascinating past and incredible present with commentary from your expert guide, a passionate local in the know of Melbourne’s secret hot spots.
+As you explore Melbourne, you’ll learn about the city’s fascinating past and incredible present with commentary from your expert guide, a passionate local in the know of Melbourne’s secret hot spots.

 Journey into the ancestral lands of the Kulin nation and explore their rich and thriving culture on this award winning walk in Melbourne’s Royal Botanic Gardens.